monawade0507/Graduate-Portfolio/Module-Syllabus.md

 ISBN-13: 978-0201309836

 ### Recommended Text
-Smart and raw pointers:
+Smart and Raw Pointers :
  - <a href="https://docs.microsoft.com/en-us/cpp/cpp/pointers-cpp?view=msvc-170">Microsoft - C++ Pointers</a>
  - <a href="https://en.wikipedia.org/wiki/Smart_pointer">Wiki - Smart Pointers</a>
  - <a href="https://www.geeksforgeeks.org/smart-pointers-cpp/">Geeks For Geeks - Smart Pointers</a>

+Resource Management:

-Rule of Zero and Rule of Three
+Rule of Zero and Rule of Three :
 - <a href="https://stackoverflow.com/questions/44997955/rule-of-zero-confusion">StackOverflow - Rule of Zero confusion?</a>
 - <a href="https://accu.org/journals/overload/22/120/alday_1896/">Enforcing The Rule of Zero</a>
 - <a href="https://www.geeksforgeeks.org/destructors-c/">Geeks for Geeks - Destructor</a>
 - <a href="https://www.feabhas.com/sites/default/files/2016-06/Rule%20of%20the%20Big%20Five.pdf">The Rule of the Big Five</a>

+C vs C++ :
+- <a href="https://www.softwaretestinghelp.com/c-vs-cpp/">C Vs C++: 39 Main Differences Between C And C++ With Examples</a>
+- <a href="https://hackr.io/blog/difference-between-c-and-cplusplus">Difference Between C and C++</a>

 ### Design of the module reflects research cited in the Cambridge handbook: